 Agencies with more than one location give geographically diverse clients more opportunities for face-to-face interactions.
 It can also increase your odds of finding top talent.

-Your organizational structure with different locations might look something like this:
+Your organizational structure with different locations might look like this:

 For example, if the North American and Asia-Pacific Divisions above both launched a marketing campaign to their local target audience, they should still coordinate with each other to keep the overall messaging and brand cohesive.